RxLaboratory/Duik/src-docs/duik/docs/duik-16-changelog.md

 ## 16.1.0 (in development)

+#### New (UX/UI)

+- Duik is now available split in several optionnal pannels.
+This means each tab of Duik can be now in its own panel and docked separately into the user interface of After Effects.

 #### New (Links & Constraints)

 - A tool to [***Separate Dimensions***](separate-dimensions.md) of any property, including colors which can be animated both as RGB or HSL.